The National Pilgrimage: The first Whitsuntide pilgrimage

 The first Whitsuntide pilgrimage took place the following year, 1923.
 It was organised by the League of Our Lady, an Anglican Marian devotional society, which later merged with the Confraternity of Our Lady to form the Society of Mary.
-The pilgrimage began at the London Anglo-Catholic church of St Magnus-the-Martyr on the Tuesday in Whitsundtide, with the Marian hymns Ave Maris Stella, Ye who own the faith of Jesus and Her virgin eyes.
+The pilgrimage began at the London Anglo-Catholic church of St Magnus-the-Martyr on the Tuesday in Whitsuntide, with the Marian hymns Ave Maris Stella, Ye who own the faith of Jesus and Her virgin eyes.

 There were further pilgrimages throughout the 1920s organised by the League of Our Lady, but they did not keep to Whitsuntide week.
 In 1927 there were four pilgrimages, but it was the May pilgrimage that appears to have been most prominent.
 The first episcopal attendance at one of the May pilgrimages was in 1925, by Mowbray O'Rorke, who had resigned as Bishop of Accra (in what was then the Gold Coast) the previous year.

 The Bishop of Norwich, Bertram Pollock, was unimpressed by the revival of Marianism, and, in 1930, insisted that Patten remove the image from the church.
 Undeterred, and with financial support from the Anglo-Catholic layman Sir William Milner Bt, Patten bought a plot of land elsewhere in the village to build a new Holy House enclosed in a small church.
 Crucially, this was on land not owned by the Church of England, and, therefore, outside the control of the Bishop.
 The new Holy House was opened in 1931 and was built as a replica of the original shrine, destroyed on the orders of Henry VIII.
 The translation of the image of Our Lady to the new shrine took place on 15 October 1931.
 It began with a High Mass sung by Bishop O'Rorke (by then the Rector of St Nicholas, Blakeney).
 After Benediction, the statue was carried in procession to the new shrine; the procession was half a mile long.